 Incentive Stock Options.
 Neither the grant nor exercise of an incentive stock option under the Plan is taxable to the participant receiving the option.
 However, the amount by which the fair market value of the shares at the time of exercise exceeds the option price will be an "item of adjustment" for participants for purposes of the alternative minimum tax.
 If the participant holds the stock purchased upon exercise of an incentive stock option for at least one year after exercising the option and at least two years after the option was granted, his or her later sale of the stock will produce long-term capital gain or loss, and Yield Inc. will not be entitled to any tax deduction.
-However, if the employee disposes of the fair market value of the stock when the option was exercised over the option exercise price (or, if less, the amount realized in the case of an arm's length disqualifying disposition to an unrelated third party), and Yield Inc. will be entitled to a tax deduction in the same amount.
+However, if the employee disposes of the stock before these holding periods have elapsed (a "disqualifying disposition"), he or she will generally be taxed at ordinary income rates on the excess of the fair market value of the stock when the option was exercised over the option exercise price (or, if less, the amount realized in the case of an arm's length disqualifying disposition to an unrelated third party), and Yield Inc. will be entitled to a tax deduction in the same amount.
 Any remaining gain or loss will be short-term or long-term capital gain or loss depending on the holding period of the shares.
 If shares acquired pursuant to the exercise of an incentive option are surrendered to Yield Inc. upon exercise of an incentive option and if the shares have not been held for the requisite one and two-year periods, the surrender will be treated as a disqualifying disposition.